-Generic Name: Haloperidol Oral Solution (HAL oh PER i dol)
+Generic name: Haloperidol Oral Solution (ha loe PER i dole)

 - There is a higher chance of death in older adults who take haloperidol oral solution for mental problems caused by dementia.
 Most of the deaths were linked to heart disease or infection.
 This medicine is not approved to treat mental problems caused by dementia.

 Uses of Haloperidol Oral Solution:

 - It is used to treat Tourette's syndrome.

 - It is used to treat problems with how one acts.

 - It is used to treat mood problems.

 - It may be given to you for other reasons.
 Talk with the doctor.